Country Music Star Kellie Pickler’s Husband Dead by Suicide

 Their relationship was the basis of a reality TV show, I Love Kellie Pickler, which ran on CMT from 2015 to 2017.

+Tributes to Jacobs and condolences for Pickler came pouring in on social media after news broke of the tragedy.

+“The Academy is deeply saddened to learn of the passing of Kyle Jacobs, a talented Nashville songwriter & producer and the husband of Kellie Pickler.
+In 2014 Jacobs won an ACM Award as producer of Lee Brice's ‘I Drive Your Truck,’” the Academy of Country Music Awards tweeted.

-Two days ago, Jacobs posted a congratulatory message on Facebook about Lee Brice’s album going platium, writing, “Deeply honored to be a creative part of it…Thank you Jesus!!!”
+Two days ago, Jacobs posted a congratulatory message on Facebook about Lee Brice’s album going platinum, writing, “Deeply honored to be a creative part of it…Thank you Jesus!!!”

+Ryan Lee, who said he had chatted with Jacobs while driving him in an Uber in Nashville last week, told The Daily Beast he had seemed “a little bit down” during the drive.

+“Maybe he had worked long hours or was drained from a long day,” he said.

 If you or a loved one are struggling with suicidal thoughts, please reach out to the National Suicide Prevention Lifeline at 1-800-273-TALK (8255), or contact the Crisis Text Line by texting TALK to 741741.